galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 # Use case 1: heatmap, ordination plot or boxploot

-To create a heatmap, or ordination plot, or boxplot we now use normalised data.
+To create a heatmap, or ordination plot, or boxplot you can continue with your dataset.
+Note: we now use normalised data and a different dataset than for rarefraction curve.

 ## heatmaps
 We now can use our data, put them in subsets and create ungrouped, or grouped output or